3tty0n/titech-portal-auto-login/README.md

 $ touch env.rb
 ```

--  put your environmental information for tokyotech portal as below.
+-  put your environmental information for Tokyo Tech portal in `env.rb` as below.

 ```ruby
 @usr_name = YOUR_USER_NAME